Bangsar South

-Bangsar South (Malay: Bangsar Selatan) is an integrated property development project which sits on the former Kampung Kerinchi site in Kuala Lumpur, Malaysia.
+Kampung Kerinchi (also known as Bangsar South) (Malay: Bangsar Selatan) is an integrated property development project which sits on the former Kampung Kerinchi site in Kuala Lumpur, Malaysia.
 It is renamed of Kampung Kerinchi from the developer to upscale the value of land.
-The 60 acre development was undertaken by UOA Group, which acquired the land once known as south of bangsar back in 2005.
+The 60 acre development was undertaken by UOA Group, which acquired the land once known as south of Bangsar back in 2005.
 The site is located near Menara Telekom and the Mid Valley Megamall.
 Other notable landmarks in the vicinity are the Angkasapuri building and the University of Malaya.
 Existing residential projects in the immediate vicinity consist of affordable apartments and flats such as Vista Angkasa apartments, Kampung Kerinchi and Sri Angkasa flats.
 The Kampung Kerinchi project features several modern office towers, mid to high-end condominiums, as well as retail and commercial spaces.

 In 2007, prior to construction, the developer carried out upgrading and landscaping works in Kampung Kerinchi, including the widening of the main access road and new pedestrian walkways, in attempts to rejuvenate and enhance the area dubbed as "unattractive".

+This area uses the name Bangsar South which houses mixed and commercial development, while part of the area's original name was officially restored in 2019 where MP Fahmi Fadzil (who represents the Lembah Pantai Parliament) with DBKL in the process of restoring the original name.